nikpalyi/match-time-converter-app/README.md

+Draft -
 # Match time converter console application

 ## Project description
-It is a Java console converter application that can take a String representing match time in one format, and convert it to a String representing match time in another format.It can read the supplied test data file and output the result to the command line.
+It is a Java command line converter application that can take a String representing match time in one format and convert it to a String representing match time in another specified format.
+It can read the supplied test data file and output the result to the command line.
+Instructions are below in README.

 ## Examples